How this Entrepreneur Uses Data to Maximize the Efficiency of His Trucks, Supplies, and Marketing

 What’s your favorite Jobber feature?

-We’ve been six years with Jobber… It’s like our right hand.
+We’ve been six years with Jobber [since 2012]… It’s like our right hand.
 The best feature is the tags that index info.
-We can follow year to year, week to week how many clients we had, and how it’s grown.
+We can follow year to year, week to week how many clients we had, and how we’ve grown.

 How do you unwind after a long day in the field?